 There are trips to match your experience and expectations.
 Exhilaration and sheer nail biting excitement for all age groups.

 This is an easy loop walk through a beautiful forest dominated by red beech.
-Check travel pack information for park brochures.
 See if you can spot the iconic Kaimanawa wild horses.